-LG releases a lot of K-series phones each year.
-In 2020 alone, it’s released no less than eight different phones in the line.
+LG released a lot of K-series phones each year.
+In 2020 alone, it released no fewer than eight different phones in the line.
 Some of the phones are exclusive to certain countries or even certain carriers, making it difficult for us to summarize what K-series phone will be applicable to you.

 The “Q” series

 Similar to the K-series, the Q-series is filled with mid-range/budget phones.
 However, LG uses the Q-series much more outside the United States, so you don’t find many Q phones here.